Clackamas Community College

 3 credits, Fall

 For professional upgrade only.
-Does not meet the requirements for the college certificate or the associates of science degree.
+Does not meet the requirements for the certificate or degree.
 Introduction to the fundamentals of wastewater operations.
 Includes collections systems, preliminary and primary treatment, waste characteristics including organic removals, and solids profiles.

 WET-011 Waterworks Operations I